 Weight: 162g | Dimensions: 150.9 x 76.2 x 8.2 mm | OS: Android 6 | Screen size: 5.5-inch | Resolution: 1080 x 1920 | CPU: Kirin 655 | RAM: 3/4GB | Storage: 32/64GB | Battery: 3340mAh | Rear camera: 12+2MP | Front camera: 8MP

-Launched earlier this year, Honor 6X has proven to be a good option in the mid-range.
-Featuring a dual camera setup on the back, the Honor 6X features a good set of specs overall.
-The display and camera performance are both good in this price range.
-The design is one of things that hold this phone back, but overall it is a good option.
+Launched in December last year, the Honor 7X has proven to be a good option in the mid-range.
+Featuring a dual camera setup on the back, the Honor 7X features a good set of specs overall.
+The display and camera performance are both good when it comes to smartphones in this price range.

 Xiaomi Mi Max 2

 Weight: 211g | Dimensions: 174.1 x 88.7 x 7.6mm | OS: Android 7.1.1 Nougat | Screen size: 6.44-inch | Resolution: 1920 x 1080 | CPU: Snapdragon 625 | RAM: 4GB | Storage: 64GB | Battery: 5300mAh | Rear camera: 12MP | Front camera: 5MP

 How big can a phone get for it to be called a tablet?

 We'll leave that to you, but if you’re looking for a phone with a massive display, the Xiaomi Mi Max 2 is the real deal.
 It comes with a 6.44-inch display and a big 5300mAh battery.